Conservation Police Officer

 In addition, the CPO is the front-line employee and as such, must be able to address the concerns of landowners and other constituents in a multitude of areas relative to the mission of the agency.

-A successful CPO is also active in various educational programs to promote safety in the outdoors.
-All officers are active in state-mandated Hunter Education, and through this important public safety program, educate youth and adults in the wise and ethical stewardship of our natural resources, as well as safe boating.
+A successful CPO is also active in various educational programs to promote safety and outdoor education.
+All officers are active in state-mandated Hunter Education and boater education programs, which educate youth and adults in the wise and ethical stewardship of our natural resources, as well as safe boating.

 As expected, officers will maintain their issued equipment in a state of operational readiness, to be utilized whenever and wherever needed.
 Equally as important and vital to the success of a CPO is the ability to develop effective relationships within the community to ensure that the mission of the agency is accomplished.